Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 Good water for coffee – the ultimate coffee water guide

 Every coffee drink consists of at least 90% water.
-A filter coffee even consists of over 98% water.
-Less than 2% are dissolved coffee particles (TDS).
-These figures illustrate how important water is for coffee preparation.
-The coffee water should be tasteless and free of chlorine or other foreign-tasting substances.
+Filter coffee is actually over 98% water.
+Less than 2% consists of dissolved coffee particles (TDS).
+These figures illustrate just how important water is for preparing coffee.
+The brewing water should be flavor-neutral and free from chlorine or other off-tastes.

-But even if the water from your tap tastes good, it is not necessarily the best coffee water.
-The amount of minerals in your water has a decisive influence on the taste of the coffee and the longevity of your coffee or espresso machine.
+But even if the water from your tap tastes good, it isn't necessarily the best coffee water.
+The amount of minerals in your water has a decisive impact on the taste of the coffee as well as the longevity of your coffee or espresso machine.

 In our coffee water guide, we recommend the appropriate water hardness for filter coffee and espresso.
 You will learn how to determine the hardness of your water.
-We will show you which filtering method brings your water into the target range.
-Water from some regions is not well suited for brewing delicious coffee, even with filtering.
-A "mineral water calculator" helps you decipher any mineral water label to buy suitable coffee mineral water.
-Another formula calculates the mixing ratios between two waters to achieve a target water.
+We explain which filtration method will bring your water into the target range.
+Water from some regions is not well-suited for brewing delicious coffee, even after filtration.
+A "mineral water calculator" helps you decipher any mineral water label so you can buy the right mineral water for coffee.
+Another formula calculates the mixing ratios between two types of water to achieve a target water.

 The foundations for this article were developed by Michel Aeschbacher.
 Many thanks for the support to Otto Wyss from BWT and Dr. Marco Wellinger from the ZHAW in Wädenswil.